testdevlab/TestRay/SETUP.md

 # TestRay Setup - Overview
-The TestRay framework is the primary automation framework used in the A/V department.
-Its key properties include the following:
-1. Written in Ruby
-2. Works on Mac (Intel/M1) and Windows
-3. Supports web automation (Selenium)
-4. Supports Android, iOS, Windows and Mac app automation (Appium)
-5. Allows testing multiple simultaneous users across all the above platforms
-6. Uses YAML-based test cases

-This document aims to describe the full setup procedure for this framework, in three sections:
+This document aims to describe the full setup procedure for TestRay, in three sections:
 1. Installing prerequisites for TestRay
 2. Installing TestRay
 3. Installing optional prerequisites for specific test platforms